subsecondtdd/subsecondtdd.org/Intro.md

 You write your first system test which adds a visitor to the guestbook.
 You run it against your full stack but then you realise it takes over 2 seconds!

-A rule of thumb with sub-second feedback is that you should avoid running any slow test (more than 1 second) unless you already saw the exact same test passing fast (under one second).
-But the performance of this very first test is determined by the speed of the components under test.
+A rule of thumb is to avoid running any slow test (longer than 1 second) unless you already saw the exact same test passing fast (under one second).
+But the performance of this very first test is clearly determined by the speed of the components in scope: the browsers and databases.

-You do some profiling and discover that the browser automation library takes 1.7 seconds to launch the browser window, so you devise a way of running the your single test but reconfigured to interact directly with the http server hosting your web app.
+You do some profiling and discover that the browser automation library takes 1.7 seconds to launch a browser window.
+That's too long to wait for feedback so you devise a way of running your single test with a different setup: you reconfigure the test to interact directly with the http server hosting your web app.

-Running the same test at a lower-level, without the browser, run in 0.6 seconds.
-So now you have two ways of running the same system tests: one fast but running slightly less of your code, and one slow running more of it.
+Running the same test without a browser takes 0.6 seconds.
+So now you have two ways of running the same system tests: one faster, one slower.

-In fast mode, the client-side script is out of scope, and as you add more code there your confidence in fast tests is reduced.
+In your new fast mode, client-side script is not executed, and as you introduce more client-side code you lose confidence in your fast tests.
 So you devise a way of running the client-side script against a virtual browser DOM.
 Now you have three modes of running the same test.

 After implementing more features the test suite starts to drag and you notice a delay of over a second between each change.
-So you substitute the database for a new, in-memory implementation of the Guestbook contract.
+So you substitute the database for an in-memory implementation of the Guestbook contract.

 Now you have even more ways of running the same set of tests.
 When implementing new features you run the same tests 5 times: